Digital Nomad Life in Bukit Timah

 We asked people in Bukit Timah if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Bukit Timah, it's important to avoid littering as Singapore has strict laws against it.
 Also, refrain from chewing gum as it's banned in the country.
 Avoid discussing sensitive topics such as politics and religion, as Singapore is a multicultural society with diverse beliefs.
 Do not point with your foot or touch someone's head, as these are considered disrespectful in Asian cultures.
 When visiting religious sites, dress modestly and follow the rules of the site.
 Always use your right hand for giving and receiving, especially food and money, as the left hand is considered unclean.
 Avoid public displays of affection as they are generally frowned upon.
-Lastly, always wait for locals to initiate a handshake, as some may prefer not to have physical contact," said one expat who made the move to Bukit Timah.
+Lastly, always wait for locals to initiate a handshake, as some may prefer not to have physical contact," remarked one member in Bukit Timah.

 Get Quote